©2007 Serge Devidts

 S#74005 - Technical Description

-September 2017 - Reverse engineering our Soemtron 222 is underway and initial results have confirmed that the 222 is in fact derived from the ETR224, not the ETR220 as we thought some while ago.
-Several of the main PCB's are labeled "224-" and several "22 -" ("4" scratched out), with several being at the same issue level as the corresponding PCB of the ETR224.
+March 2021 – Reverse engineering our Soemtron ETR222 is just about complete and the results have confirmed that the ETR222 is in fact derived from the ETR224, not the ETR220 as we thought some while ago.
+Several of the main PCB's are labelled "224–" (the "4" is scratched out) and several "22 –", with several being at the same issue level as the corresponding PCB of the ETR224 board.

-The power supply is a fairly conventional series regulated unit, with outputs of -12V for the logic, +12V bias, and +13.5V for the core memory circuits and drivers.
+The power supply is the same fairly conventional series regulated unit as fitted to the ETR220, with outputs of –12V for the logic, +12V bias, and +13.5V for the core memory circuits and drivers.
 A fourth supply provides approximately +180Vdc for the display nixies.
 This display potential is actually split into +/- 90V DC rails.
 Using the standard continental mains input connector for the time, the power supply has an internal input voltage selector for 110, 127, 220 and 240V AC.

-The ETR222 keyboard consists of 34, V23 microswitches with Blue keys for control and functions, and White keys for numeric entry (see photo above), arranged in 4 logical groups broadly similar to the 220 thus -
+The ETR222 keyboard consists of 32, microswitches with Blue keys for control and functions, and White keys for numeric entry (see photo above), arranged in 4 logical groups broadly similar to the ETR220 thus -

 The display consists of 15, Z570M Nixie tubes, a power "ON" neon, "negative" result lamp and 10 fixed position decimal point lamps.
 Each Nixie tube displays the numbers 0-9 in 13mm (0.51") high digits using a supply of 180Vdc at approximately 2mA.
 Each digit is a shaped metallic cathode of the required numeric shape and is commoned onto a multiplexed signal buss, with each numerical digit having its own individual inverter driver.